 At IVM Wouter is involved in teaching various courses on environmental economics.
 He coordinates research on climate change economics and supervises several PhD students.
 His main research interests are climate change economics with a particular focus on risk, natural disaster insurance, behavioural economics of decision making under risk, and natural disaster risk assessment and management.
 He has published more than 150 articles in international scientific journals on these themes.
 His publications span the key journals in environmental economics, top economic journals, such as International Economic Review, and multi-disciplinary journals, such as PNAS, Nature, and Science.
 He won twice the best paper award of the journal Risk Analysis, the best paper award of the Journal of Flood Risk Management and he received the Lloyd’s Science of Risk Prize.
 Wouter has contributed to various international book projects and high-level policy reports, such as the IPCC, the UN Global Assessment Report on Disaster Risk Reduction [GAR], and Oxford Encyclopedia.

 Wouter has worked on a variety of research projects funded by the Netherlands Organisation for Scientific Research (NWO), the Dutch research programme 'Knowledge for Climate' (KvK), and the European Commission, among others.
 Wouter was awarded a NWO-VENI scholarship in 2011 and a NWO-VIDI scholarship in 2015, which are granted to researchers who belong to the best 10%-20% of their international peer group.
+He obtained an ERC Consolidator Grant in 2023.
 Recent EU projects include ENHANCE, NATURVATION, COACCH, RECEIPT, REACHOUT, NATURANCE, CLIMAAX, ACCREU and various projects for DG-CLIMA, and DG-ECHO.
 He has advised several for profit and non-profit organizations, including the NAIC, WWF, the World Bank, the OECD and various insurance companies (Munich Re, Zurich Re, Dutch Association of Insurers, Achmea).
 Moreover, he advised (inter)national and local governments involved in climate policy and natural disaster risk management, such as UNDRR, Dutch ministries, and city governments of Rotterdam, New York City, and Los Angeles.

 Wouter became a member of the Sustainable Finance Lab (SFL) in 2020, which is a think-tank connecting sustainability research and financial-sector practise.
 He is listed in the Reuters list of the world’s most influential climate scientists.